 The Plan is invested in equity common-collective trusts, which can be categorized as either passively managed index funds or actively managed funds.
 The Plan is invested in an actively managed equity limited partnership.
 The equity index funds seek to track the performance of a particular index by replicating its capitalization and characteristics.
-Passive fund benchmark indices include the Russell 1000 index, the S&P 500 index, the Morgan Stanley Capital International All Country World Index ex-U.S, and the Dow Jones U.S. Select REIT index.
-The actively managed equity funds seek to outperform certain equity benchmarks through a combination of fundamental and technical analysis.
+Passive fund benchmark indices include the Russell 1000 index, the S&P 500 index, and the Morgan Stanley Capital International All Country World Index ex-U.S. The actively managed equity funds seek to outperform certain equity benchmarks through a combination of fundamental and technical analysis.
 Active funds select portfolio positions based upon their research.